unicef/giga-blocks-documentation/docs/Community-Feedback.md

 - Fill out the required information following the instructions provided in each template.
 - Once completed, submit your feedback by creating a new issue using the chosen template in our GitHub repository.

-We appreciate your contribution to making Giga NFT 2.0 better for everyone!
+We appreciate your contribution to making Giga Blocks better for everyone!